FRRouting/frr/doc/user/pim.rst

 Show PIM Information
 ====================

-All PIM show commands are vrf aware and typically allow you to insert a specified vrf command if information is desired about a specific vrf.
-If no vrf is specified then the default vrf is assumed.
-Finally the special keyword 'all' allows you to look at all vrfs for the command.
-Naming a vrf 'all' will cause great confusion.
+All PIM show commands are VRF-aware and typically allow you to add a ``vrf`` option if information is desired about a specific VRF.
+If no VRF is specified then the default VRF is assumed.
+Finally the special keyword ``all`` allows you to look at all VRFs for the command.
+Naming a VRF ``all`` will cause great confusion.

 .. clicmd:: show ip igmp interface